 National news magazine U.S. News & World Report has been ranking the nation's best colleges since 1983.
 While it's not the alpha and omega of summing up an institution, it offers a solid starting point.
 Below are the top universities in Southern California as ranked by the aforementioned publication (circa 2012-2013), along with some additional information on the schools.
 Of course, there are other personally germane criteria through which to judge academic institutions (facilities, lifestyle, particular programs).

-If you're casting a wide net and looking for something in California, I also suggest you check out Wikipedia's list of colleges and universities in California and then have a look at U.S. News & World Report's complete a to z list of universities for further reference.
+If you're casting a wide net and looking for something in California, we also suggest you check out Wikipedia's list of colleges and universities in California and then have a look at U.S. News & World Report's complete a to z list of universities for further reference.

 #5 in U.S. News & World Report Best Colleges